dhasuda/Differential-Privacy-Lab/README.md

 This will open a new window or tab in your browser of choice.
 From there, all the available directories to have access to all notebooks implemented!

+## Tutorial

+If you go under the tutorials folder, you'll find some step by step tutorial in designing experiments with Differential Privacy.

 ## About
 This is part of the graduation project of Davi Grossi Hasuda about differential privacy for ITA (Instituto Tecnológico de Aeronáutica).